 An alternative to hiring a dog walker is to put your pup into doggy day care instead.
 This may cost around $240 to $550 per week (for five days of daycare), depending on where you live.
 If you can afford it, doggy day care may be worth it, because your dog will get to socialize with other pups, go on multiple walks, and play with toys all day long.

-Determine how often you need the dog walker
+Determine how often you need the pet services

 Your dog will need a walk if you are away from home between 8 to 10 hours a day.
-If you have a smaller dog, then you'll need to have a dog walker visit him more often because he can't hold his bladder for very long.
-Again, if your dog has a lot of energy, the walker will need to come more often as well.
+If you have a smaller dog, then you'll need to have any potential dog walker agree to visit him more often because he can't hold his bladder for very long.
+Again, if your dog has a lot of energy, the walker will need to come more often or be willing to go on long walks.

-If you don't work a 9-to-5 job every day, but only need your dog walker when you're out of town or have to be out of the house for a long amount of time, then you don't need to hire a regular person.
+If you don't work a 9-to-5 job every day, but only need your dog walker when you're out of town or just need someone for house sitting, then you don't need to hire a regular person.

 Ask the right questions